DanMcInerney/icebreaker/README.md

   * Creates fake WPAD server with authentication
   * Note: this can easily cause network connectivity issues for users so use sparingly

+#### How It Works
+It will perform these 5 attacks in order.
+RID cycling and SCF file uploads usually go fast, then it lingers on attack 3, Repsonder.py, for 10 min by default.
+After that amount of time or the user-specified amount of time has passed it will move on to the final two attacks which are run in parallel.
+If an SCF file was successfully uploaded and a user visits that file share in Explorer, that hash will be caught by either Responder if the hash is sent while attack 3 is running or the hash will be caught by ntlmrelayx if attack 4 and 5 are running.

 #### Installation
 ```
 Note to Kali users: you will need to run 'apt-get remove python-impacket' before running the setup script